Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Results and Discussion

 \subsection{Simulation Environment}

-The proposed state estimation algorithm and implementation of partial orientation measurements was experimentally validated using a high-fidelity simulation environment to assess its effectiveness in a realistic marine scenario.
-Experiments were performed using the Virtual RobotX (VRX) simulation environment~\cite{bingham19toward} within Gazebo~\cite{Koenig_2004_394}.
-Wave simulation was further enhanced by employing a specialized waves plugin, publicly available at~\cite{srmainwaring_asv_wave_sim}.
+To evaluate the performance of the proposed InEKF framework under controlled yet realistic marine dynamics, we utilized the high-fidelity HoloOcean maritime simulator \cite{holoocean}.
+This Unreal Engine-based environment permits the modeling of complex surface conditions, including FFT-based wave dynamics provided in recent updates to the platform \cite{romrell2025previewholoocean20}.

-To ensure relevance to real-world scenarios, we selected the WAM-V 16 autonomous surface vessel by Marine Advanced Robotics as the simulation platform.
-This selection is based on two key factors: its readily available integration within the VRX simulator and our existing real-world dataset acquired from a WAM-V 8 platform.
-The latter dataset is planned for use in subsequent validation studies.
+For these trials, we selected the WAM-V 16 ASV as the primary simulation platform.
+This choice ensures parity between our virtual and physical experiments; the WAM-V 16 is natively supported within HoloOcean and closely mirrors the dynamics of the WAM-V 8 platform used for our real-world data collection off the coast of O'ahu.
+This alignment allows for a direct comparison between simulated performance and field-observed behavior.

 In the simulation environment, the WAM-V 16 model was configured to replicate the sensor suite used during our real-world data acquisition.
-This included: a forward-facing, calibrated monocular camera; an inertial measurement unit (IMU) to measure angular rates and linear accelerations; and a dual-antenna GPS receiver capable of measuring position and heading.
+This included: a forward-facing, calibrated monocular camera; an IMU to measure angular rates and linear accelerations; and a dual-antenna GPS receiver capable of measuring position and heading.
+To ease the jump between simulation to real-world experiments we employed a ROS2 wrapper of HoloOcean developed by \cite{meyers_ros2} along with the Python ROSbags library.

-To establish a baseline dataset, the ASV was commanded to follow a straight-line trajectory within the simulator.
-A 30-second segment of this run was extracted, during which the vehicle covered approximately 100 meters.
-Both sensor measurements and the corresponding ground-truth states were recorded.
+To establish a baseline dataset, the ASV was commanded to navigate a square pattern with 15-meter sides.
+This 3-minute mission provided a continuous stream of sensor measurements paired with simulator accurate ground truth states for filter validation.
 Monte Carlo simulations were subsequently generated offline by adding independent, repeatable sensor noise to the recorded sensor data.
-The noise parameters for this process are detailed in Table \ref{tab:sim_params}.
+The available sensors and noise parameters for this process are detailed in Table \ref{tab:sim_params}.